tarantool/doc/doc/reference/reference_sql/sql.rst

 * There must be at least one column.
 * When ``IF NOT EXISTS`` is specified, and there is already a table with the same name, the statement is ignored.
+* When :samp:`WITH ENGINE = {string}` is specified,
+  where :samp:`string}` must be either 'memtx' or 'vinyl', the table is created with that engine.
+  When this clause is not specified, the table is created with the default engine, which is ordinarily 'memtx' but may be changed with :samp:`PRAGMA sql_default_engine({string})`.

 Actions: